catseye/Maxixe/doc/Maxixe.md

     ===> ok

-As an act of syntactic sugar, if a block contains only one case, the `case` ... `end` may be omitted (in the proof, but not in the rule definition.)
+As an act of syntactic sugar, if a block contains only one case, the `case` ... `end` may be omitted, both in the proof, and in the rule definition.

     given
         A =   |- a
         block Subproof
-            case
             B = a |- b
-            end
         end
         C = b |- c
         D = c |- d